outseta/xano-outseta/readme.md

 A library to synchronize authentication tokens between Xano and Outseta.
 This library listens for authentication events from Outseta and updates the Xano auth token accordingly, ensuring that both services remain in sync.

+## ❗❗❗ Warning

+This library is in early development and should not be used in production environments.
+The library is not yet feature complete and breaking changes must be expected.

 ## Installation

 To use this library, include it from [jsDelivr](https://www.jsdelivr.com/) in your HTML: